github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 > [!IMPORTANT] {% data variables.contact.github_support %} won't remove non-sensitive data, and will only assist in the removal of sensitive data in cases where we determine that the risk can't be mitigated by rotating affected credentials.

 {% endif %}

-Once you have pushed a commit to {% data variables.product.product_name %}, you should consider any sensitive data in the commit compromised.
-If you have committed a password, you should change it.
-If you have committed a key, generate a new one.

 If the commit that introduced the sensitive data exists in any forks, it will continue to be accessible there.
 You will need to coordinate with the owners of the forks, asking them to remove the sensitive data or delete the fork entirely. {% ifversion fpt or ghec %}{% data variables.product.company_short %} cannot provide contact information for these owners. {% endif %}